aurelienpierreeng/VirtualSecretary/docs/index.md

     - datasets can optionally be controlled and cleaned using [DB Browser for SQLite](https://sqlitebrowser.org/), providing a spreadsheet-like UI and allowing to run custom queries,
     - updating the server-side search engine means uploading 2 updated artifacts through FTP and overwritting the previous.
 They contain everything they need (page index, language model, tokenizer, etc.),

-!! tip
+!!! tip
-    A search engine index of 256k pages (with an 8.6 GB database) uses 1.6 GB of RAM at runtime and returns a result in under 300 ms on an Intel Xeon laptop from 2018.
-Building it requires at most 12 GB of RAM (which can be reduced by using fewer cores).
-Preparing it from scratch (without crawling the sources) takes around 6 h of computation.
+    A search engine index of 256k pages (with an 8.6 GB database) uses 1.6 GB of RAM at runtime.

+    On an Intel Xeon laptop from 2018:

+    - in a server-like situation (Flask debug server, capped at 2 threads): the indexer loads in ~5 s and returns a search result in under 300 ms,
+    - in a script-like situation: the indexer loads in ~1.5s and returns a search result in under 75 ms,
+    - building the full pipeline requires at most 12 GB of RAM (which can be reduced by using fewer cores),
+    - building the full pipeline from scratch (without crawling the sources) takes around 6 h of computation.

 ## Extensible by design